2025–26 Saudi First Division League

-The 2025–26 First Division League (known as the Yelo League for sponsorship reasons) is the fifth season of the Saudi First Division League after its rebrand, and the 69th season of the Saudi First Division since its establishment in 1957.
-The season began on 11 September 2025 and will conclude with the play-off finals on 23 May 2026.
+The 2025–26 First Division League (known as the Yelo League for sponsorship reasons) was the fifth season of the Saudi First Division League after its rebrand, and the 69th season of the Saudi First Division since its establishment in 1957.
+The season began on 11 September 2025 and concluded with the play-off finals on 23 May 2026.

 Overview

 Changes

 On 29 May 2024, the SAFF announced that foreign goalkeepers would not be allowed to play in the First Division League starting from the 2025–26 season.

 Team changes

 The following teams have changed division since the 2024–25 season.